ds-capstone-f15/admin/README.md

 **Course Evaluation:** Late assignments (project presentations and reports) are not accepted without valid rationale.

 *In class Project Presentations, 30%*
-Teams will be expected to provide updates to the entire class on project development, insights, and next steps approximately every other week.
+Teams will be expected to provide updates to the entire class on project development, insights, and next steps for 20 minutes approximately every other week.
 Evaluation will be based on clear and concise thinking in alignment with course goals and quality of class presentations.
 More information about expectations will be discussed in class.